The Voice of Poland season 5

-The Voice of Poland (season 5) began airing 6 September 2014 on TVP 2.
+The fifth season of The Voice of Poland began airing 6 September 2014 on TVP 2.

 For this season, teams increased to 13 artists, up from 12 last season.
 "The Cross-Battles" were introduced in the semifinal.

 Hosts and coaches

 There had been rumours that Justyna Steczkowska and Marek Piekarczyk will not be returning for the fifth season.
 Halina Mlynkova, Grzegorz Skawiński and Janusz Panasewicz were said to join the judging panel.
 On 14 July 2014, it was announced that Marek Piekarczyk would be leaving the show.
 Maria Sadowska would be leaving the show too - she announced it on her fanpage on 15 July 2014.
 On 24 July 2014, Marika announced that she will not be returning for her fourth season as a host.
 On 26 July 2014 it was revealed that the judges will be Justyna Steczkowska, Tomson & Baron, Marek Piekarczyk and Edyta Górniak, who was a judge on season three.
 Despite information about Marek Piekarczyk's departure, he will return for his fourth season.
 On 7 August 2014 it was revealed, that Magdalena Mielcarz, who served as a host in season one, will return to the show replacing Marika.